nutjob-laboratories/merk/README.md

   -r, --realname REALNAME
                         Use this realname to connect

+Options:
+  -d, --donotsave       Do not save new user settings -x, --donotexecute    Do not execute connection script -t, --reconnect       Reconnect to servers on disconnection -E, --simple          Show simplified connection dialog -R, --run             Don't ask for connection information on start

 Files and Directories:
   --config-name NAME    Name of the configuration file directory (default: .merk) --config-directory DIRECTORY